sine2pi/ASR-model/README.md

 ![flow](https://github.com/user-attachments/assets/28298306-816d-40b5-8390-63c762e0b69f)

-This was a pilot run for diagnostics and it's too early to make any deterministc statemnents about the model.
+This was a pilot run for diagnostics and it's too early to make any statement about the model.

-Some observations:
+However, some observations:

 ### Gate/MLP Ratios